Why is My Pig Losing Hair? Identify, Diagnose, Treat Causes

 An aloe-fused lotion and other swine hair and skin products will keep your pigs skin and hair looking great.
 Don’t use too much lotion.
 You could clog your pig’s pores.
 You don’t want to wash your pigs with shampoo and conditioner too often for the same reason.

-You can also feed your pig black oil sunflower seed, and over a month or more, you will start to see and feel a difference in their skin and hair.
+You can also feed your pig black oil sunflower seed; over a month or more, you will start to see and feel a difference in their skin and hair.

-Biotin Deficiency your pig’s hair and skin will look dry, and the animal’s hooves might be brittle to the point that they are breaking.
+Biotin Deficiency will cause your pig’s hair and skin to look dry, and the animal’s hooves might be brittle to the point that they are breaking.
 You can give them one biotin supplement capsule daily or start to give your pigs food with biotin already in it.
 Examples are;

 • Egg yolks